 Ongoing activities include preparing a summary of agency needs for ecotoxicity testing, emerging technologies for evaluating ecotoxicity and environmental safety, and the potential applicability of those technologies for regulatory testing.
 This work will be described in a paper to be submitted for publication in 2021.
 The workgroup is also evaluating whether one or more new approach methodologies exist that can potentially be used alone or in combination to reduce, refine, or replace the acute fish toxicity test.
 Preliminary results of this evaluation are described in a poster (Ceger et al.) presented at the 2021 meeting of the Society of Toxicology.

 In Vitro to In Vivo Extrapolation Workgroup

 IVIVE relates chemical concentrations that induce a response in an in vitro assay to chemical exposures that induce relevant effects in vivo.
 IVIVE can facilitate the use of in vitro toxicity testing data in risk assessment and regulatory decision-making.

 The ICCVAM IVIVE Workgroup currently has members from seven ICCVAM agencies.
 It was established to catalog and evaluate currently available IVIVE approaches, to determine their suitability for specific research or regulatory purposes, and to assess whether additional tools or models are needed.
-The workgroup’s findings will be reported in a paper planned for publication in 2020.
+The workgroup’s findings will be reported in a paper to be submitted for publication in 2021.